rf8f76e33/apijam-FS/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

   * **Project Base Path**: **/v1/{your\_initials}\_payment**
   * **Existing API**: **https://api.usergrid.com/{{org}}}/finance**

-10. Verify that it looks mostly like this, except with **YOUR** initials in place of dpc:
+10. Verify that it looks mostly like this, except with **YOUR** initials:
 ![](./media/build-step2.png)

 11. click next.